Materials

 Roblox's materials are unlike materials on other platforms, in that their visual appearance and their physical properties reflect those of materials in the real world.
 For example, concrete is heavier than plastic and sinks faster in water.
 When you set the material of a part or terrain, Roblox simulates its physical material properties to make this behavior just work.

 The Roblox engine offers a range of base materials suitable to build many experiences, including various categories of metal, rock, and organic materials.
-The Material Manager in Studio helps you visualize materials and apply them to parts.

 You can also create your own custom materials and apply them to parts or terrain.
 Custom materials have an additional adaptive materials behavior that lets you adapt any model to use your art style and custom materials, even if someone else created the model.